James Harden absent Monday at Sixers media day

 Morey indicated he hasn't dipped the bar for what he'd deem a sufficient trade.

-“We’ll either move James for a player of a caliber that helps our championship contention or for draft picks and things like that … that allow us to get a player like that," he said.
+“We’ll either move James for a player of a caliber that helps our championship contention or for draft picks and things like that … that will allow us to, in short order, go get a player like that," Morey said.
+“Short of that, it will continue for as long as that takes.”

 The team is set to open Nick Nurse's first training camp as the team's head coach on Tuesday at Colorado State University.

 “We’ve obviously got Plan A and Plan B," Nurse said.
-"We’ve got to get the team ready regardless.
+“We’ve got to get the team ready regardless.
+We’re expecting him to show up.
 If he shows up, we go.
-If he doesn’t, we go.”
+If he doesn’t, we go.

+“There’s two ways to look at it.
+And we proceed and really get to work at building our foundation of what we want to do, getting all our principles in and playing the style of play we want to play regardless.”